 Instead, you want a service provider like Lavabit, which actually shut down instead of complying with government requests for user data.
 Consider researching an email account provider to see whether they have complied with court orders and handed over data before using them.

 Another interesting choice is SAFe-mail, or Safe-Mail.net.
-According to a Forbes article from a number of years ago, Safe-Mail.net became the preferred choice for users of the dark web after TorMail was seized by the FBI.
+Safe-Mail.net became the preferred choice for users of the dark web after TorMail was seized by the FBI.

 If the dark web users who used to use TorMail are switching to Safe-Mail.net, you would assume it is safe and private.
 However, there are reports that it isn’t that safe and will disclose information if it has a legal requirement to do so.

-ProtonMail is my #1 recommendation, as it not only allows you to create an anonymous email address, but you can keep it forever.
+ProtonMail is my #1 recommendation, as it not only allows you to create a free anonymous email address, but you can keep it forever.
 You can also use their mobile apps to send and view emails.